b-cubed-eu/virtual-suitability-cube/hypervolume_aoa_tutorial.md

 ##  upload bioclimatic variables
 # string containing the names of raster files
+# NB: The following pattern means that we want to read *.tif files which are
+# included in a directory that contains the word 'clipped'
+# (that's the style adopted by ClimDatDownloadR package)
+# Feel free to modify it if you have different requirements
 rastlist <- list.files(path ="my/path/bio/ChelsaV2.1Climatologies/clipped_2024-09-18_10-46-34", pattern = "CHELSA", full.names = TRUE)

 # using the list of names, all the files are imported into a single raster package